brilacasck/micro-acc-systemc/README.md

 ***Note that there is two subfoler in this repository named `instructions` and `test`***

   - test folder : all testbenches for all components (some of these files are empty -> you can fill it yourself)
   - instructions folder: there are files you can see the binary micro-processor instructions you can put them into IR.cpp file.

+***Note That the main testbench is named main.cpp, tests the System.cpp module***

 <hr />